mwvaughn/tutorial-cluster/README.md

 This is a reference design for tutorial cluster than can accommodate up to 60 active users.
 It is expected that each will be doing a mixture of interactive (shell) and IDE-driven development, sending off computation and testing runs to batch jobs via Slurm.

+A few key features include:
+- Pre-installed Spack tuned with best practices developed by the AWS HPC Performance Engineering team
+- Longer (but configurable) scale-down period to hold on to nodes while the cluster is in active use
+- Configurable maximum job length (to prevent users from leaving jobs running forever)
+- Aggregation of instance capacity by using multiple instance types
+- Aggregation of instance capacity by using multiple availability zones
+- Multi-user support using AWS Managed Microsoft Active Directory
+- Support for administrator login via AWS Systems Manager
+- A substantial head node to support user sessions
+- Persistent home directories hosted on Amazon EFS

 ## Overview

 To launch a cluster using this design, briefly: